 - Nine courses at or above determined levels (FREN223, ITAL111, SPAN221) in two Romance languages.

-- At least one course taken in both your primary and your secondary languages following the student’s study-abroad experience.
+- At least one course taken in both in the student’s primary and your secondary languages following the study-abroad experience.

-- At least one course taken in both your primary and secondary languages in the student’s senior year.
+- At least one course taken in both in the student’s primary and secondary languages in the student’s senior year.

 - Students are expected to earn a B or better in courses that count for the major.
-Students wishing to count a course with a lower grade toward the major are expected to consult with the Chair of Romance Languages & LIteratures (who will consult with the department) about it as soon as the grade is recorded.
+Students wishing to count a course with a lower grade toward the major are expected to consult with the chair of Romance Languages and Literatures (who will consult with the department) about it as soon as the grade is recorded.

 - Courses must be taken for a letter grade, unless the student is also majoring in COL.

 - Study abroad is expected to take place on a Wesleyan-sponsored study-abroad program.
 Alternatively, students may, with the advisor’s prior statement of support, study on another approved program.
 This practice is intended to promote the intellectual coherence of a major in which students acquire one language more recently than another.